Grokzen/docker-redis-cluster/README.md

 and it will run the build step on all versions that starts with 6.0.

-The only other optional usefull argument is `--cpu=N` and it will set how many paralell processes will be used
+The only other optional usefull argument is `--cpu=N` and it will set how many paralell processes will be used.
+By default you will use n - 1 number of cpu cores that is available on your system.
+Commands like pull and push aare not very cpu intensive so using a higher number here might speed things up if you have good network bandwidth.

+## Makefile (legacy)

 Makefile still has a few docker-compose commands that can be used